-In this episode we meet Ally Turpen, the owner of Pin It Co.
-A charming boutique with a small-town Georgia feel, Pin It Co entails a storefront and a warehouse fronted by an online store– including a website, app, and social media presence.
+Ally Turpin, the owner of Pin It Co. has created a charming boutique with a small-town Georgia feel across her brand.
+Pin It Co entails a storefront and a warehouse fronted by an online store– including a website, app, and social media presence.
 Through Pin It Co, Ally sells home decor and more.
 She got her beginnings when her husband was deployed and her parents got her some power tools in an effort to help her out.
 For the first three years, she made everything by hand– but when her business started taking off after she had built up more of an online presence, that was no longer feasible and it was time to grow.

 In todays episode we’ll discuss: